-A couple of years ago I was really struggling with a mix of changing hormones and over all stinkin’ thinking.
+A couple of years ago I was really struggling with a mix of changing hormones and a glass-nearly-empty kind of thinking.
 I allowed turning 40 to be a burden rather than a time to celebrate.
 Whenever frustration or disappointment crept in my soul, I foolishly gave it a place to hibernate.
 The heaviness sat there day in and day out.

 At the end of 2012 I started going to a yoga studio, mostly out of peer pressure.
 My best friend was studying to be a certified yoga instructor and there was a new-found peace about her that I had not seen in many years.
 She seemed more centered and more in control of her emotions.
 She just seemed more present.
 So I went to yoga, off and on, for months.
 More off than on to be honest.
 I’d buy a block of time since it was less expensive per session that way, and because I thought maybe by prepaying for something I would be more apt to follow through.